riccardo-bernardini/protypo/README.md

 As said above, syntax is very Ada-like.
 Again, maybe the best thing is an example.
 Let's start with function definition
 ```
 #{
-  function factorial(x) -- Procedures are possible, too.
+  function factorial(x) is -- Procedures are possible, too.
 Oh, BTW, this is a comment
   begin
      if x < 1 then
         return 1;